Cellarr

-Cellarr (formerly known as Maybe Rave and OpenSide) is a retired band from Auckland, New Zealand that played from 2012 to 2023.
-It was formed under the name Maybe Rave by Jen Newton, PJ Shepherd, Harry Carter and George Powell.
-Newton, the original singer, left the band in 2014 and was replaced by Possum Plows, who themself (Note: Plows uses they/them pronouns.) later left the band in 2020.
-Maybe Rave changed their name to Openside, inspired by the sport Quidditch where one of the positions is Openside Chaser.
-In 2016, the band released their debut EP album "Push Back" which reached number twelve in the New Zealand Charts and number two in the New Zealand Music Charts.
-In 2020, Plows left the band the remaining members changed their names to "Cellarr", which dissolved in 2023.
+Cellarr (formerly known as Maybe Rave and OpenSide) is an indie pop band from Auckland, New Zealand.
+It was formed under the name Maybe Rave by Jen Newton, PJ Shepherd, Harry Carter, and George Powell.
+Newton, the original vocalist, left in 2014 and was replaced by Possum Plows.
+Maybe Rave changed their name to OpenSide in 2015.
+In 2016, they released their debut EP, Push Back, which reached number 12 on the New Zealand Charts and number 2 on the New Zealand Music Charts.
+Following Plows's departure in 2020, the band changed their name again, to Cellarr, and they have since issued two EPs.